awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `KmsKeyId`  <a name="cfn-ec2-ebs-volume-kmskeyid"></a>
-The Amazon Resource Name \(ARN\) of the AWS Key Management Service master key that is used to create the encrypted volume, such as `arn:aws:kms:``us-east-2``:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef`\.
+The Amazon Resource Name \(Arn\) of the AWS Key Management Service master key that is used to create the encrypted volume, such as `arn:aws:kms:``us-east-2``:012345678910:key/abcd1234-a123-456a-a12b-a123b4cd56ef`\.
 If you create an encrypted volume and don't specify this property, AWS CloudFormation uses the default master key\.
 *Required*: No
 *Type*: String
 *Update requires*: Updates are not supported\.